glamagurl/dr-diagnostic/DrDiagnostic/README.md

 - **Manual export fails:** Ensure Dubs Performance Analyzer is enabled; the mod logs a warning if it cannot reflect into Analyzer types.
 - **Hotspot spam:** Increase the thresholds in Mod Settings or disable the hotspot summary checkbox.

-## Contributing / Support
-This repository is part of the Nano workspace.
-Updates are logged in `DrDiagnostic/Notes/progress_log.txt`; release binaries live under `release/DrDiagnostic/`.